-Here comes winter!
-Before you know it, we will be awash in the season.
+It’s officially winter!
+Before you know it, Christmas and New Year’s will be behind us, and we’ll be staring down 3 more cold months.
 If you are like most Americans, gaining weight and getting sick are two things that you may worry about (at least a little bit) this time of year.
 If you follow the centuries-old wisdom of Ayurvedic seasonal eating, however, you will feel great and get an immune boost to boot!

 How Seasonal Eating Can Benefit You This Time of Year

 Whether people actually gain weight and have more colds and flus in the wintery months is still up for debate.
 One interesting factoid to consider comes from science, however.
 It is how our body changes at the physiological level as the weather becomes chillier.

 A study conducted by the University of Georgia as far back as the early 1990s found that our bodies seem to “gear up” for winter specifically during summer/early autumn when everything is turning from warm to cool.
 These changes have to do with a variety of factors, including our response to less natural light during the colder months.
 Despite our electrified world, we seem to know on a subconscious level that there is less of it outside during this time of the year and our bodies respond accordingly.

 …even with modern heating and lighting, seasonal rhythmicity of food intake persists in humans and is a major influence on eating that may act by suppressing satiety mechanisms,” the report published in the journal Physiology and Behavior says.